How To Get A Renovation Mortgage

-If you’re looking at doing a major renovation to your own home, or a rental property you already own (for example, you’re building an extension), the most straightforward way of accessing the additional funding you need might be to apply to for a "further advance" on extend your current mortgage.
+If you’re looking at doing a major renovation to your own home, or a rental you already own (for example, you’re building an extension), the most straightforward way of accessing the additional funding you need might be to apply for a "further advance" or extend your current mortgage.

-Your lender’s willingness to add on this additional borrowing will depend on:
+Your lender’s willingness to increase your borrowing will depend on:

 - And up to date payslip and whether you can afford this additional borrowing

-- How much the proposed works will add to the value of the property
+- How much the proposed works will add to the value of the house

-A further advance can be quite quick to arrange: days rather than weeks.
+A further advance from your current mortgage lender can be quite quick to arrange if they are in agreement: days rather than weeks.

 Disadvantages of extending your current mortgage

-- The arrangement fee could be several thousands of pounds.
+- The arrangement fee could be several thousand pounds.